 I'm John Pascarella, and I'm an interaction designer in Portland, Oregon.
 To me, design is a tool with a scary amount of power.
-Design has the ability to heal inequity through accessible practices, visual storytelling, and empowering technology.
-It's also used as a weapon to abuse peoples' privacy, deliver propaganda, and hide systemic injustices behind palatable brands.
+Design has the ability to liberate through accessible practices, visual storytelling, and empowering technology.
+It's also used as a weapon to manipulate people, deliver propaganda, and hide systemic injustices behind palatable brands.

 Our responsibility as designers is a heavy one, but that challenge inspires me.
 I strive everyday to be a better advocate for accessibility, and more knowledgeable about design antipatterns that serve oppression and exploitation.

 On a more technical side, I'm a designer with a deep love for the creative process.
 I'm a tidy worker who can't resist a good component library, and I'm obsessed with interactive prototypes!
 I love making things move, and I'll always advocate for the importance of designs you can touch — in everything from casual explorations to user testing and client reviews.